Don Bosco High School (Iowa): History

-Don Bosco Central High School, in partnership with the students, parents, and community, will provide a challenging environment to develop intellectual, social, physical, and creative abilities while fostering spiritual and emotional growth so that all students can successfully meet the demands of a changing global society."
-Although this mission statement was crafted and implemented at Don Bosco several years ago, its spirit has been present throughout the school's history.

 The planning for a new high school first began in 1955 with the appointment of Rev. Wilbur W. Ziegler as administrator of Immaculate Conception parish in Gilbertville.
 Archbishop Leo Binz requested that Rev. Ziegler work with local parishes to improve the quality of Catholic education in the area.
 On December 8, 1955, only two days after his arrival, Rev. Ziegler assured parishioners that he would do all he could to assist in building a high school that would satisfy the educational and spiritual needs of the parishes' students.

 The first meeting to discuss a new high school was held on February 7, 1956.
 Pastors from St. Athanasius - Jesup, St. Francis - Barclay, St. Joseph's - Raymond, St. Mary's - Eagle Center, Sacred Heart - La Porte City, and Immaculate Conception - Gilbertville were present.
 These pastors successfully petitioned for the organization and construction of a Catholic central high school.
 With the archbishop's approval, Gilbertville was officially chosen as the location for the school and Rev. Donald F. Sweeney was appointed executive coordinator for the new high school.

 Building began in July 1956 on a strip of land donated and cleared by Immaculate Conception parish.
 About eight hundred trees were felled that summer and 65,000 cubic yards of dirt were hauled to prepare the land for the athletic field and building site.
 The building itself was contracted to cost no more than $145,865 with each of the six parishes contributing toward the cost.